Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 7.7 The Runtime Configuration File

-KIWI NG supports an additional configuration file for runtime specific settings that do not belong into the image description but which are persistent and would be unsuitable for command line parameters.
+KIWI NG supports an additional configuration file for runtime specific settings which do not belong in the image description but which are persistent and are unsuitable for command-line parameters.

-The runtime configuration file must adhere to the YAML syntax and can be provided via the global --config option at call time of KIWI NG.
-If no config file is provided at the commandline, KIWI NG searches for the runtime configuration file in the following locations:
+The runtime configuration file must adhere to the YAML syntax, and the file can be pointed to via the global --config option at call time of KIWI NG.
+If no config file is provided, KIWI NG searches for the runtime configuration file in the following locations:

 1. ~/.config/kiwi/config.yml